Seagate/cortx/doc/be/CortxCoreArchitechture.rst

    -  Error recovery in the middle of a group is difficult (errors during recovery)

--  a transaction is a group of eos core operations that are atomic in the face of failures
+-  a transaction is a group of CORTX core operations that are atomic in the face of failures

 -  DTM guarantees that either all or none operations survive a failure

 -  DTM: work in progress

--  one of the most complex EOS components
+-  one of the most complex CORTX components

 -  scalable efficient transactions are hard